RatchetModding/Replanetizer/README.md

 The project is written in C#, and uses OpenTK4 for rendering.
 C# bindings for Dear ImGui are used for the UI.

 We currently target .NET 6 (net6.0-windows for the Windows builds, net6.0 on anything else).
+We use SixLabors.ImageSharp instead of System.Drawing for cross-platform compatibility.

 OpenGL 3.3 is used for the rendering.

 # Licensing

-Replanetizer is Copyright (C) 2018-2022, The Replanetizer Contributors.
+Replanetizer is Copyright (C) 2018-2023, The Replanetizer Contributors.

 Replanetizer is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by